About Edenvale RiverWatch *

 Recent reports include analysis of the water quality reports from City of Johannesburg and Ekurhuleni Metro.
 The large sewage spill at Bruma in April 2017 is an example of how volunteer monitoring can find and report pollution, and also how changes to the river take place as it recovers.
 Start reading at More information on the Jukskei River.

-Highlight: large discharges of water into Modderfontein River *
+Large discharges of water into Modderfontein River *

 Large discharges of water into the Kelvin and Sebenza Streams in Ekurhuleni cause surges in the upper Modderfontein River.
 Whether this is waste water of clean water it is surely the result of something gone wrong.
 More information on Modderfontein water discharges: